 Clarissa Hoffmann is a german actress who lives in Los Angeles.
 More than the acting career, Clarissa is an explorer who has been exploring the world and herself!
 I met this inspiring woman when she visited Nam Yang Kung Fu Retreat in Pai, Thailand.
 We immediately connected and we became close friends.
 Clarissa supported me in a time of transition and change and she shared with me a lot of her wellness practices.
 She is a powerful woman who has a strong life vision and radiates her light in those whose lives she comes across.
-Clarissa also has a blog where she has been sharing her path.
-You can find it in this link!

 In this inspiring interview, Clarissa shares with us her wellness routines, her mindset habits, her philosophy on life, her path and her journey in Asia.

 1 – Can you tell us a little bit about your path?

 Sure.
 After having studied tourism and business administration in Germany and Spain, spending almost a year in Chile for language studies and work, I chose to take a different path, a path related to my secret passion: acting.
 That was 7 years ago and it took me from Munich to New York City (where I trained and worked for 3 years) to Los Angeles where I’m based right now.

 2 – How come Acting School changed your life and why would you recommend it to everybody?